draftable/compare-api-python-client/README.md

 At the time of writing, `Python 2.7.13`, `Python 3.5.3`, and `Python 3.6.0` are known to be supported.

+### Certificate validation

+If you are using a self-hosted Draftable installation you may encounter problems with using this library if your server is running with a self-signed certificate.
+For development purposes, we recommend you disable certificate validation by setting the environment variable `CURL_CA_BUNDLE = ''`.

 That's it!
 Please report issues you encounter, and we'll work quickly to resolve them.
 Contact us at [support@draftable.com](mailto://support@draftable.com) if you need assistance.